-- Tasmanian government's Small Business Energy Support Grant Program opened for grant applications on 31 August and will run until 12 noon 26 October 2020.
-One off grant payments of $1,000 are available to eligible businesses who have not been eligible for the COVID-19 electricity, water and/or sewerage wavier available from service providers from 1 April 2020.
+- Small Business Energy Support Grant Program Round 2 is open until 12 noon 21 December 2020.
+One off grant payments of $1,000 are available to eligible businesses who have not been eligible for the COVID-19 electricity, water and/or sewerage waiver available from service providers from 1 March 2020.

 - You can access information about the Tasmanian HomeBuilder Grants on the Tasmanian State Revenue Office page.